Rufous songlark: Distribution and habitat

-The rufous songlark is common all over mainland Australia, but is uncommon in the northern Top End of the Northern Territory (Goodfellow & Stott, 2001; 2005). and rare on the island of Tasmania.
+The rufous songlark is common all over mainland Australia, but is uncommon in the northern Top End of the Northern Territory and rare on the island of Tasmania.
 The overall range of the songlark is thought to be in the order of between 1,000,000 and 10,000,000 km^{2}.
 C. mathewsi is most often found in New South Wales, Queensland, and Western Australia.
 Each year the rufous songlark spends colder months in the north and migrates south in the summer to breed, and in this way it is typically seen only in the warmer months because the south is more densely populated by people.

 Behaviour

 The rufous songlark hunts close to the ground for the insects and other small arthropods upon which it feeds.
 The bird can be found in grasslands, grassy open woodlands, agricultural areas, and mulga that it favors as a habitat.
 Living in areas populated by humans, it sometimes ends up as road kill.

 Outside the breeding period these birds form small flocks of up to two dozen individuals.
 In the breeding season the lively, unmistakable song of the male rufous songlark is heard almost continuously.
 He chirps and curves his back while going on slow, showy "display flights" between trees.
 The distinctive "twitchy tweedle" song of the rufous songlark has been included on CDs of "Favourite Australian Birdsong".
 Without help from the male, the female bird builds a deep nest of grass sheltered amid grass or low vegetation.
 She also incubates the eggs and raises the fledglings herself.